The Priory City of Lincoln Academy: Comprehensive

 In February 1973 boys were transferred from the former Sincil Secondary Modern School.
 By February 1973 the school had 1200 boys, when it went comprehensive, under the new headteacher Alan Garner.
 At the July 1973 prizegiving, the headteacher admitted that competition and comprehensive education did not always go together.
 He said that, due to comprehensive education the teacher must ask, that a boy should do his best, not say what his best should be.

 After the high standards, and reputation, of the former boys grammar school, standards started to plummet within months.
 By April 1974, the headteacher had to lock the toilets during class time, to prevent truancy.

 In September 1974 it became a co-educational Comprehensive School and was known as City of Lincoln Community College.

+Meningitis outbreak

+In November 1995 there was an outbreak of meningitis.
+15 year old Sam Binns died on 20 November 1995, and 15 year old Kelly Roberts died on 30 October 1995.
+The school had to close.
+Barbara Peck was the headteacher.

 Academy

 It became an academy in September 2008.
 The school is part of The Priory Federation of Academies Trust.

 With federation membership, a multimillion-pound redevelopment of the site was initiated, with work commencing in 2010 and completed in 2012.